Ann Shanahan, M.F.A.

 Title/s: Associate Professor of Theatre

 Office #: Mundelein 1316

 Ms. Shanahan's areas of research interest and teaching specialties include director training, women and theatre, and theatre and social change.
 Her professional directing credits include: The Vagabond and The Turn of the Screw (City Lit Theatre) and Lies and Legends, Wasp, Warrior, The Living, and On Golden Pond (Buffalo Theatre Ensemble).
 Ms. Shanahan has directed numerous productions at the university level.
 Favorites include: Ibsen's Ghosts, A Doll's House, and Hedda Gabler; Brecht's Mother Courage; an original adaptation of Charlotte Perkins Gilman's The Yellow Wallpaper; Loves Labours Lost; The Laramie Project; and Maria Irene Fornes' Fefu and Her Friends and Abingdon Square.
-Ms. Shanahan served as dramaturge for Wendy Wasserstein’s Third at Appletree Theatre and for the remount of The Mistress Cycle at the Auditorium Theatre, as well as for Rivendell Theatre Ensemble’s productions of Mary’s Wedding and Falling: A Wake and Red Twist Theatre’s production of A Delicate Balance.
+Ms. Shanahan served as dramaturge for Wendy Wasserstein’s Third at Appletree Theatre and for the remount of The Mistress Cycle at the Auditorium Theatre, as well as for Rivendell Theatre Ensemble’s productions of Mary’s Wedding, Falling: A Wake, and The Electric Baby and Red Twist Theatre’s production of A Delicate Balance.

 Prior to joining the Theatre program full time, Ms. Shanahan worked as freelance actor and director and as a guest artist at several colleges and universities.
 She was an ensemble member of the Brecht Company in Ann Arbor, MI and performed internationally in Stockholm and Prague with the American Drama Group and British Festival Theatre Company.

 B.A., Residential College at the University of Michigan, Drama/Arts and Ideas